FOI-Bioinformatics/STARPS/README.md

 ...

 The input to WFwrapper_call.R is
-- Input wrapper file for the Wright-Fisher simulation program STARPS
 - nGen is number of generations per passage
 - popsize is the initial population size
 - expfact is the expansion factor for bacterial growth